-Debbie Bestwick’s rollercoaster journey at Worms publisher Team17
+Debbie Bestwick’s roller coaster journey at Worms publisher Team17

 Bestwick: We had huge success.
 We shared publisher of the year with Electronic Arts in 1993.
 We had more than 50 percent of the Amiga market.
 That’s phenomenal.

 What I found difficult was when Worms launched.
 Huge, overnight success.
 We had twice as much press coverage that year as Tomb Raider and FIFA.
 Put that in perspective.
 That changed us completely.
 Changed everything about the culture and the business that we were.
 In part it’s because you’re approached from so many directions for so many opportunities.
 We were very young, all in our early 20s at that point.
-We lost a part of why we build this company, who we were, and we became this company that created nothing but Worms for almost a decade.
+We lost a part of why we [built] this company, who we were, and we became this company that created nothing but Worms for almost a decade.

 Remember, in that first four years, we made more than 20 games.
-Then this changed us.
+Then, this changed us.
 It’s what happens when you have this huge success.
 Where I come from today is, we just didn’t know how to manage that success.

-GamesBeat: In some ways it’s an enviable problem.
+GamesBeat: In some ways, it’s an enviable problem.

 Bestwick: It is.
 It’s not negative.
 I always say it’s a good problem to have.
 But what would have been really cool — if we’d been older, wiser, smarter at that point — we could have had both.
 We could have retained those new IPs we were bringing through working with those great creators.
 Epic, Housemarque.
 We could have continued like that.
 Instead, we didn’t know how to deal with it.
 We turned into a developer, a complete developer, on milestones.

-Usually you start out on milestones and you work your way up to self-publishing today.
-We’d gone from having full financial control, full creative freedom, funding ourselves—don’t forget, also, we’re talking about the late ‘90s and early 2000s.
+Usually, you start out on milestones, and you work your way up to self-publishing today.
+We’d gone from having full financial control, full creative freedom, funding ourselves — don’t forget, also, we’re talking about the late ‘90s and early 2000s.
 Low risk for publishers at that time.
 They didn’t want to talk about new IP.
 They wanted a guaranteed seller.
 Every version of Worms sold more than a million units, minimum.

 GamesBeat: It seems to coincide with the period of time when all these publishers got their bad reputations.

 Bestwick: We all have experiences.
 We all have our horror stories.
 But we also have good stories.
-Ubisoft was a fabulous partner for us, and Sega Europe as well.
-Our timing, though—we resigned with Acclaim and nine months later they went bankrupt.
+Ubisoft was a fabulous partner for us and Sega Europe as well.
+Our timing, though — we resigned with Acclaim, and nine months later, they went bankrupt.
 THQ, after a couple of years of great success, they got themselves into trouble.
 Publishers that we went to work with were sold.

 Don’t forget, we had huge consolidation in the late ‘90s.
-Infogrames acquired a lot of companies, and others too.
-You sign a game with a publisher and if they’re sold, all of a sudden the other publisher says, “Well, this isn’t really our thing.”
+Infogrames acquired a lot of companies — and others too.
+You sign a game with a publisher, and if they’re sold, all of a sudden, the other publisher says, “Well, this isn’t really our thing.”
 You’re in the mix of decisions.
 We lost our ability to control that.
 That, in part, shaped exactly what we’ve now managed to create and build.

 GamesBeat: It sounds like it took years to extract yourselves from the problems you got into.